 Hello readers, my name is Giovanni Di Stefano.
 That's me up there, with Roger Moore!
 I am a "lawyer" known as the Devil's Advocate, because I have defended the indefensible, from Baghdad to Birmingham, from Saddam Hussein to Charles Manson.
 Now, for VICE Magazine I strip the law naked and explain the most controversial cases that make or break the news.
 Don't miss my weekly column.
 Yours, G.

-Welcome to Hell, or—more accurately—Hell's courtroom.
-As Giovanni explained, he'll be making an appearance on VICE.com every week, living up to his nickname and putting forward a hypothetical legal (note: not moral) defense of that week's most reprehensible people.
+Welcome to Hell, or – more accurately – Hell's courtroom.
+As Giovanni explained in his standfirst, he'll be making an appearance on VICE.com every week (or most weeks, it depends if there's an interesting enough case for him to answer), living up to his nickname and putting forward a hypothetical legal (note – not moral) defence of that week's most reprehensible people.
 Or the people who've been accused of doing the most reprehensible thing.
 It's probably important for us to make that clear here.
-I know G would have our backs, but I'm sure he doesn't come cheap.
+I know G would probably have our back, but I'm sure he doesn't come cheap.

 VICE: So, Berlusconi...

 Giovanni Di Stefano: It’s nonsense; it’s a politically-motivated case.
 We all know that.

 So you think the case against him is politically motivated to make sure he can’t stand for office again any time soon?

 Until the Supreme Court has ruled and ratified the decision, sentences in Italian law are non-enforceable.
 Berlusconi's going to appeal, and we’re not even going to get into the first grade of his appeal before the statute of limitations* comes in, let alone before the case gets to the Supreme Court.
 It’s all academic, all nonsense and all a waste of fucking time.